djplaner/blog/docs/2010/12/06/becoming-aware-of-the-existence-of-different-perceptions/index.md

 ---
+categories:
+- academicdevelopment
+date: 2010-12-06 15:32:33+10:00
+next:
+  text: A solution for BIM and special characters?
+  url: /blog2/2010/12/10/a-solution-for-bim-and-special-characters/
+previous:
+  text: A new theme for Moodle 2
+  url: /blog2/2010/12/06/a-new-theme-for-moodle-2/
 title: Becoming aware of the existence of different perceptions
-date: 2010-12-06 15:32:33+10:00
-categories: ['academicdevelopment']
 type: post
 template: blog-post.html
 ---